Tag: developer security

 For years, security monitoring has been treated as the exclusive domain of security teams.
 Developers write code, security teams monitor threats—end of story.
 But this divide is a recipe for disaster.
 When developers lack visibility into security issues, vulnerabilities can linger undetected until they explode in production.

 Security monitoring needs to shift left.
 Developers should be empowered to identify and address security risks early in the development lifecycle.
-Open source tools are a game-changer here, offering accessible and customizable solutions that bridge the gap between engineering and security teams.
+Open source tools are a big improvement here, offering accessible and customizable solutions that bridge the gap between engineering and security teams.

 Consider a scenario where a developer introduces a new API endpoint but fails to implement proper authentication.
 Without security monitoring in place, this vulnerability could go unnoticed until attackers exploit it.
 However, with tools like Wazuh or OSSEC, developers could receive alerts about unusual access patterns or failed authentication attempts, enabling them to act swiftly.